Trump's EPA rewrote the rules on air, water energy. Now voters face a choice on climate change issues

 Across Lake Erie from Painesville, in Michigan, portions of a heavily industrialized area in and around Detroit have failed for years to meet EPA air quality standards for sulfur dioxide.

-Under Trump policies, EPA’s own projections show sulfur dioxide emissions will increase in Michigan by more than 35% over the next five years.
+Under Trump-administration policies, EPA’s own projections show sulfur dioxide emissions will increase in Michigan by more than 35% over the next five years.

 That disproportionally affects lower-income residents and people of color, many of whom live in neighborhoods in close proximity to a large oil refinery, steel and auto plants or other factories.